How do employers know you’re the right person for a job? Skills.

 - Insert the most critical skills into your professional summary or resume objective.

-Rather than describe your skills levels on a resume, add only skills you can perform proficiently as long as they match the job.
+Rather than describe your skills level on a resume, add only skills you can perform proficiently as long as they match the job.
 Hiring managers only want to know about those skills, and you can discuss them more in-depth if you get an interview.